 $(CC) $(CFLAGS) -c -o $@ $<

-that requires the objects
+The all target requires icecream that requires the objects that require the

 with the objects created with the sources that you have created.